OxygenCobalt/Auxio/info/FAQ.md

 I could possibly extend edge-to-edge support to earlier versions, but it would take awhile.

-## Why doesnt edge-to-edge work when my phone is in landscape?
+## Why doesn't edge-to-edge work when my phone is in landscape?

-When a *phone* [Not a tablet] is in landscape, the insets meant to make the UI fit dont work properly, therefore the feature is mostly disabled.
+When a *phone* [Not a tablet] is in landscape, the insets meant to make the UI fit don't work properly, therefore the feature is mostly disabled.

 ## Does this app keep/send any information about myself or my device?